jetbrains-academy/algo-challenges-in-kotlin/Warmup/Count Ones with Updates/task_template.md

 </div>

 <div class="hint">
-Avoid counting the number of ones from scratch each time `countOnes` is called.
+How could you avoid
-Instead, update the number of ones with each call to `flip`.
+counting the number of ones from scratch each time `countOnes` is called?
 </div>

 <div class="hint">